sgtz/fsq/README.md

   lends itself to problem solving and the Iversonian idea of, "notation as a tool of thought."

 * In time this connector may grow to encompass support for other CLR languages.
-This project will aim to provide this from F#.
+This project will aim to provide this CLR support from F#.
 For basic connector support for C# (and perhaps even F# depending on what you are after), the c.cs connector to be found at code.kx.com is the most production ready.
 The c.cs code here is a little out of date (to be remedied), and it also contains a few minor extensions (such as support for +/- infinity, etc).